gipritchard/Space-Debris/Space Debris Taskforce.md

 - Rotate the High Earth Orbit (HEO) board with all pieces on it, 90° clockwise
 - Rotate the Low Earth Orbit (LEO) board with all pieces on it, an additional 90° clockwise

-This is the end of the currnet player's turn.
+This is the end of the current player's turn.
 Play passes to the player on the left.

 ## Satellites
-Satellites can be in two states; malfunctioning and opperational.
+Satellites can be in two states; malfunctioning and operational.
 Malfunctioning satellites do not provide any team bonuses.
 They need all required resources to become opperational.
-Once all required resources have been delievered, flip the satellite card to its opperational side.
+Once all required resources have been delivered, flip the satellite card to its operational side.

-Opperational satellites offer powerful teamwide bonuses, one time benefits, or unlock additional actions.
+Operational satellites offer powerful teamwide bonuses, one time benefits, or unlock additional actions.
 Prioritize which satellite should be fixed first to maximize your team's chance for success.

 ### Armor Plating
 - Repair Cost: 3 Fuel, 1 Electronics, 1 Plastic, 3 Metal